1. Purpose

 If you have any genuine concerns related to suspected wrongdoing or dangerous behaviour or circumstances affecting any of our activities, you should report it under this policy.
 This may include, in terms of Public Interest Disclosure:

 You should normally raise concerns with your immediate line manager.
-However, depending on the seriousness and sensitivity of the issue and the nature of the concern, you may feel unable or that it is not appropriate to do so.
-If this is the case, then you can report your concern to one of the following designated officers (also known as Speak Up Champions) who have responsibility for dealing with concerns raised by Colleagues:
+However, we recognise that you may not always feel comfortable raising your concerns with your manager.
+If this is the case, then you can report your concern to one of the following designated Speak Up Champions who have responsibility for dealing with concerns raised by Colleagues:

 - Managing Director, Internal Audit, content removed